 Dr. Marwa Zaatari, esteemed IAQ expert and member of the Board of Directors at the U.S. Green Building Council, has also expressed concern.
 In an open letter to address the use of electronic air cleaning equipment in buildings, she cautioned schools when selecting air purification devices.

 Dr. Zaatari says many schools are “relying on incomplete data and exaggerated claims to make a well-intended, but incorrect decision.”
 She recommends that schools use proven measures to address IAQ.
-These “include properly sized and maintained (mechanical and natural), mechanical filtration (including portable HEPA filter units), and germicidal ultraviolet light systems.”
+These “include properly sized and maintained ventilation (mechanical and natural), mechanical filtration (including portable HEPA filter units), and germicidal ultraviolet light systems.”

 While schools are eager to reopen, experts contend it is paramount that they do so safely.
 Introducing effective building-level strategies to mitigate airborne infection can offer long-term benefits that reach beyond this pandemic.